MicrosoftDocs/windowsserverdocs/EssentialsDocs/support/Troubleshoot-connecting-computers-to-the-server-in-Windows-Server-Essentials.md

 ##  <a name="BKMK_ServiceStopped"></a> Issue 6
  **Issue**

  I get an “An unexpected error has occurred.
-To resolve this issue, contact the person responsible for your network.” error when connecting a computer to the server
+To resolve this issue, contact the person responsible for your network.�? error when connecting a computer to the server

  **Description**